THE TAILOR

 The man entered, shaking himself like a dog.
 He offered a dripping hand.
 The Tailor declined.
 “You will forgive me if I refrain from physical contact until we become a little better acquainted.”

 “Please take a seat.
-Before we begin, can I ask which side you are on?”
+Before we begin, can I ask which side you are?”

 The man nodded.